mp-designer/mp-designer.github.io/src/projects/50-mining-service-ecosystem.md

 ### About project

-Hosting is a monitoring system for all clients' devices set on the mining firm, a transparent invoice payment system, and device settings.
+Hosting is a monitoring system for all clients' devices set on the mining farm, a transparent invoice payment system, and device settings.

 ![Hosting solution](https://github.com/user-attachments/assets/4fe229a2-71c1-41fc-af6b-7f64b3f3d451)